Mc Lean Bible Church

 Incorporate different learning styles.

-Use Bible apps and online sources.
+Use Bible applications and other online sources.

 Make sure you are consistent.